ansys/pyansys-dev-guide/doc/source/how-to/manage-protobuf-definitions.rst

 this Python package.
 Please contact the PyAnsys Core team at `pyansys.core@ansys.com <mailto:pyansys.core@ansys.com>`_ in order to get the needed credentials.

-If the repo cannot be uploaded to the public PyPI yet, but your Python client library needs to consume this Python API package, it can also be uploaded to the private PyAnsys PyPI.
+If the repository cannot be uploaded to the public PyPI yet, but your Python client library needs to consume this Python API package, it can also be uploaded to the private PyAnsys PyPI.
 Email the PyAnsys Core team at `pyansys.core@ansys.com`_ for the required ``PYANSYS_PYPI_PRIVATE_PAT`` password.